When a damp or timber issue appears in your home one of the first things that people worry about is cost and then inconvenience.

 8. Once you receive the report/quotation, it is best to take time and read through it, as it is an important document and forms a part of the contract you may enter into.
 If there is anything that appears unclear or if you need further clarification you should not hesitate to call the company and ask for more information.

-9. Does the report mention guarantees or back-up insurance such as GPI (Guarantee Protection Insurance) to cover the work once its been completed?
-Although not all types of work are guaranteed many are, and GPI allows you to make a one-off payment to cover the guarantee, should the company go out of business before the guarantee period is up, giving you peace of mind.
+9. Does the report mention guarantees or third party, back-up insurance to cover the work once its been completed?
+Although not all types of work are guaranteed most will be.
+The third party insurance policy, for a one-off payment provides cover for the guarantee, should the servicing Company go out of business before the guarantee period is up, giving you peace of mind.

 10. If you are happy with the report/quotation and decide you want to go ahead with the work the company should be happy to confirm their attendance and costs in writing.
 They should also send you a copy of their health and safety paperwork or RAMS (Risk Assessment and Method Statement), which details the scope of works and any materials/chemicals to be used.